 From the kiosk just beyond the parking area, proceed ahead on the red-blazed Duggan Trail.
 In about half a mile, the red trail ends at a junction with the blue-blazed Reservoir Trail.
 Continue ahead on the blue trail, which crosses Ben's Bridge (a wooden footbridge) and climbs along a picturesque stream, with cascades and waterfalls, following an old woods road.

-The "pipeline" trail ends at a junction with the joint Stillman (yellow) and Highlands (teal diamond) Trails at the base of the Aleck Meadow Reservoir dam.
+The white-blazed Honey Hill Trail ends at a junction with the joint Stillman (yellow) and Highlands (teal diamond) Trails at the base of the Aleck Meadow Reservoir dam.
 Turn right onto the Stillman/Highlands Trail, which follows a woods road below the dam and, at the end of the reservoir, enters the woods on a footpath.
-Bear left at a junction with the white-blazed Black Rock Hollow Trail, then (in 300 feet) turn sharply right and climb to the summit of Black Rock (elevation 1,410 feet).
+Bear left at a junction with the white-blazed Black Rock Hollow Trail, then (in 300 feet) – with White Oak Road visible on the left - turn sharply right and climb to the summit of Black Rock Mountain (elevation 1,410 feet).

 The summit affords a panoramic view, with Schunemunk Mountain and the Metro-North Railroad's Moodna Viaduct to the west, the Hudson River (crossed by the Newburgh-Beacon Bridge) to the northeast, and the Shawangunk Mountains on the northwest horizon.
 You'll want to take a break to rest from the climb and savor the view.

-When you're ready to continue, turn left and descend steeply, continuing to follow the yellow and teal diamond blazes (do not follow the faded blue-and-yellow "footprint" blazes that lead across the summit).
+When you're ready to continue, turn left and descend steeply, continuing to follow the yellow and teal diamond blazes (do not follow the faded blue-and-yellow "footprint" blazes that head north across the summit).
 The grade soon moderates and, in about half a mile, you'll reach a wide gravel road.

 Turn right and follow this road, known as Hulse Road, downhill.
 The road briefly climbs a little but then resumes a steady descent, rather steeply in places.
 Continue along this pleasant road for over a mile until it ends at a junction with the white-blazed Black Rock Hollow Trail.
 Route 9W is ahead, just across Black Rock Brook, so (unfortunately) you will hear the noise of traffic.